lunacys/BeatTheNotes/README.md

 ### Game client

-- Good platform support, it means that the game should both look and plays the same on all the platforms
 - A simple customization tools for skins and in-game UI
 - Competitive Vs and Co-op multiplayer mode
 - Competitions with user replays and bots.
 Players can play against either an other player's replay or a bot